citp/privacy-policy-historical/p/pr/pri/privacyrights.org.md

 **III.Access, Correction, and Data Quality**

 If we have personally identifiable information about you, we will make that information available to you upon request.
 We also welcome updates to your contact information so we can keep in touch with you.
 You can ask us to delete any personally identifiable information we have for you, and we will comply unless we are otherwise required to keep it.
-Please contact our Chief Privacy Officer at [admin@privacyrights.org](mailto:admin@privacyrights.org) or 619-298-3396 if you have such a request.
+Please contact us at [admin@privacyrights.org](mailto:admin@privacyrights.org) or 619-298-3396 if you have such a request.

 **IV.Security **